ceaserone/Bcrypt-hash-bruteforce/README.md

-# Bcrypt-hash-bruteforce
+# Bcrypt-Hash-Bruteforce
 Python to decrypt bcrypt hashes!
 ----------------
 Easy to use, pretty self explanatory and it works!

-✓bcrypt_pwbf.py
+✓bcrypt_bruteforce.py

--usage: python bcrypt_decrypt.py "hash"
+-usage: python bcrypt_bruteforce.py "hash"
 (quick check, few simple passes in script.)

-python bcrypt_decrypt.py "hash" pwlist.txt
+python bcrypt_bruteforce.py "hash" pwlist.txt
 (if only one hash use "")

-python bcrypt_decrypt.py hashlist.txt pwlist.txt
+python bcrypt_bruteforce.py hashlist.txt pwlist.txt
 (pretty easy)

 -Hash must be in " " is only one hash to prevent $ f'ups in terminal obviously.